thecognifly/cognifly-python/readme/DRONE_SETUP.md

 - open the `CLI` tab and select `load from file`
 - navigate to the cognifly configuration file previously downloaded (`.txt` file)
 - click `execute` and wait for completion
+  - _(NB: check for errors in the logs and ensure the whole .txt has been processed)_
 - enter the following command:
 ```terminal
 save